 As expected, our BIM solution comes with all the functionality you can expect from our Project Drawings feature, allowing you to share the file, make comments, revisions and track the file activity, users who have viewed, commented and revised the document.

-Building Information Modelling – or BIM – is all about providing a common platform that all parties involved with a project can use to work collaboratively from start to finish.
+Building Information Modelling – or BIM – is all about providing a common platform known as a Common Data Environment (CDE) that all parties involved with a project can use to work collaboratively from start to finish.

 BIM data improves the build process by reducing errors, highlighting issues before they occur and making it easier for different companies to design and resolve different elements of the build.

 In 2011, the UK government laid out plans for all of their construction projects over £5million to be BIM compliant by 2016.
 This proposal was initially led by the UK government’s BIM Task Group which worked with the UK Contractors Group (UKCG) to spearhead the campaign.
 With the UKCG keen to adopt the new guidelines, it is likely that BIM will soon impact non-government contracts as well and become the industry standard in an effort to improve the industry, increase margins and enable projects to be delivered on time.